rosflight/rosflight_docs/docs/developer-guide/rosplane/estimator/estimator-overview.md

 ## Output

-Their are 20 states estimated by the estimator that are published to the rest of ROSplane.
+There are 20 states estimated by the estimator that are published to the rest of ROSplane.
 These states cover the position, orientation and aerodynamic information for the aircraft.
-There are more than 20 states listed in the following table, but this is because either Euler angles or quaternions can be used to express orientation.
 Below is a table of the `/estimated_state` message and what each of the fields represents.
+Note that there are more than 20 states listed in the following table, but this is because either Euler angles or quaternions can be used to express orientation.
 See the Frames and Derivation page for more information, or chapter 2 of the [UAV book](https://github.com/randybeard/mavsim_public).

 | State | Explanation | Range/Type/Units |